scalar-labs/helm-charts/docs/getting-started-scalardb.md

      master
    * v3.5.1
    ```
-   If you want to use other version, please specify the version (tag) that you want to use.
+   If you want to use another version, please specify the version (tag) you want to use.

 1. Build Scalar DB as a library.
    ```console